ayalal/CS-461-Letter-Management-Site/README.md

 * **/student_profiles/<user_id>** (student's profile page.
 A student account can view only their own student profile.
 Professor accounts can view any student account.
 If the given id corresponds to a professor's account, the user is redirected to the professor_profiles page instead)
 * **/professor_profiles/<user_id>** (professor's profile page.
 Only Professors can view professor profiles)
 * **/preferences** (only accessible by professor accounts.
 A professor can set their own preferences here.
 Students who try to access this page are prompted to login as a professor account)
 * **/schedule** (This page is hardcoded and not working properly at the moment.
 Students should be able to view their active requests here.
-Instead, student's can view their active requests in the index page)
+Instead, students can view their active requests in the index page)
 * **/letter/?id=<letter_id>** (View information about a letter.
 This is accessible from the schedule page.
 If the user inputs a letter id for a letter that doesn't belong to them, the server give an anauthorized access error)

 From any URL, the student can initiate a request to a professor by typing their username in the search box and clicking the request button.
 They **MUST** request to a valid professor username or the webpage will return an error